hairen/hairen.github.io/AWS_CSAA/README.md

 > + Provides elasticity & scalability by enabling MySQL, MariaDB, or PostgreSQL Read Replicas to increase read scaling.
 > + Supports MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL Server, and the new, MySQL-compatible **Amazon Aurora DB** engine.
 > + In addition to the security in the database package, IAM users and permissions can help to control who has access to the RDS databases.
-> + Databases can be further protected by putting them in a VPC, using SSL for data in transit and encryption for data in rest
+> + Databases can be further protected by putting them in a VPC, using SSL for data in transit and encryption for data in rest.
 > + However, as it is a managed service, **shell (root ssh) access to DB instances is not provided**, and this restricts access to certain system procedures and tables that require advanced privileges.

 ### RDS - _DB Instance_